January 14, 2026

 Is it worth investing in an energy-efficient brewery refrigeration unit?

 Yes.
 Efficiency upgrades often pay for themselves within 1–2 years and reduce electricity bills significantly.
+Actual payback depends on your production schedule, local energy rates, and the condition of your existing system.

 What refrigerants are best for sustainable brewing?